In Stock

 • Keep 8–12 main branches.

-• On fruiting branches, trim last year’s small side shoots back to 1 bud to form short, productive fruiting spurs.
+• On fruiting branches, trim last year’s small side shoots back to 1 bud.

-• Trim newer side shoots that haven’t fruited yet to 2–4 buds to prepare them for future cropping.
+• Trim newer side shoots that haven’t fruited yet to 2–4 buds.

-• Remove any low, crowded, crossing, or old branches to keep the bush open and productive.
+• Remove any low, crowded, crossing, or old branches to keep the bush productive.

-• Shorten leafy side shoots to around five leaves.
-This improves airflow, encourages bud formation for next year’s fruit, and helps keep the plant’s shape neat and manageable.
+For vigorous plants, lightly prune after the first flush of growth.
+Shorten leafy side shoots to around five leaves.
+This improves airflow, encourages bud formation for next year’s fruit, and helps keep the plant’s shape manageable.

 Harvesting

-Harvest white currants in early to mid-summer, once berries are fully coloured, glossy, and slightly soft to the touch.
-Pick entire trusses for ease and to prevent damage to the fruit.
+Harvest in early to mid-summer, once berries are fully coloured, glossy, and slightly soft to the touch.
+For the best flavour, pick fruit about a week after they first turn white.
+Pick entire trusses for ease and to prevent damage.
 Crops typically begin from the second year, though some plants may take longer to mature.
 The berries have a light, sweet flavour with a gentle tartness, making them ideal for eating fresh or using in jellies, baking, preserves, and summer drinks.
-They store well in the fridge for a few days or can be frozen immediately for longer-term use.
+Store in the fridge for a few days or freeze immediately for longer use.

 Pests & Diseases